0xCB-dev/docs.keeb.supply/content/sweep-bling-lp/packing-list/index.md

 |                             |
 | ![switch](slide-switch.png) | Slide Switch | 2        |

-{{< alert icon="💡" text="To make the Ble version of the Sweep work, you will need to buy yourself a 301535 lithium polymer battery." />}}
+{{< alert icon="💡" text="To make the wireless version of the Sweep work, you will need to buy yourself a 301535 lithium polymer battery." />}}
 <br />If you don't have one already, try [this one](https://ebay.us/m/YSgT9k).